Background

 or linked to, but actually created on "first run" if they are not present),

-and then ensure that these are also in /usr/local/bin
+and then ensure that these are also in /usr/local/bin so that they are

-now on your $PATH
+now on your $PATH.

 To do this: